The zero section of the universal semiabelian variety, and the double ramification cycle: Introduction

 Our results also have consequences for the moduli space of curves $\calM_g$.
-Recall that the tautological ring $R^*(\calM_g)\subset A^*(\calM_g)$ (or similarly for the Deligne-Mumford compactification $\oMg$ or the partial compactification by stable curves of compact type $\calM_g^{ct}$) is defined to be the subring generated by the Mumford-Morita-Miller classes $\kappa_i$.
-Faber's conjecture \cite{faberconjecture} states that the tautological ring of $\calM_g$ (resp.~of $\calM_g^{ct},\oMg$) is Gorenstein with socle in dimension $g-2$ (resp.~$2g-3,3g-3$) --- such rings are also called Poincar\'e duality rings.
+Let $\overline{\calM}_{g,n}$ denote the Deligne--Mumford compactification by stable marked curves, and let $\calM_{g,n}^{ct}$ denote the partial compactification by stable curves of compact type.
+Recall that the tautological rings of $R^*(\overline{\calM}_{g,n})\subset A^*(\overline{\calM}_{g,n})$ are defined as the smallest collection of subrings closed under the natural gluing and forgetful maps, and the tautological rings of $\calM_{g,n}$ and $\calM_{g,n}^{ct}$ are defined by restriction.
+The tautological ring of $\calM_g$ is generated by the Mumford-Morita-Miller classes $\kappa_i$, while the tautological rings of the compactifications contain additional classes coming from the boundary.
+Faber's conjecture \cite{faberconjecture} states that the tautological ring of $\calM_g$ (respectively of $\calM_{g,n}^{ct}$ and $\overline{\calM}_{g,n}$) is Gorenstein with socle in dimension $g-2$ (respectively $2g-3+n$ and $3g-3+n$) --- such rings are also called Poincar\'e duality rings.
 That is to say that the tautological ring is zero above the socle dimension, one-dimensional in the socle dimension, and has perfect pairing to the socle dimension.
+The vanishing and one-dimensionality are known for all tautological rings (see \cite{loo},\cite{faberonedim},\cite{ionel},\cite{grva}, the perfect pairing statement is currently not known to hold for $\calM_g$ when $g\geq 24$, for $\calM_g^{ct}$ when $g\geq 6$, and was recently shown to be false for $\overline{\calM}_{2,n}$ for a suitable $n$ by Petersen and Tommasi \cite{2012PetersenTommasi}.
+We refer to the work of Pandharipande, Pixton and Zvonkine \cite{2013PandharipandePixtonZvonkine} for the recent progress on understanding the relations in the tautological ring, and further review of the state of the art.

-While the vanishing and the one-dimensionality are known, see \cite{loo},\cite{faberonedim},\cite{ionel},\cite{grva}, the perfect pairing part, and in general the structure of the ideal of relations among the $\kappa_i$ remain mysterious, and are currently under intense investigation, see e.g.~\cite{pakappa}.
-Another interesting question is whether classes of various naturally defined geometric loci in $\calM_g$ are tautological, see \cite{fapabntaut}, and whether the classes of their closures in $\oMg$ are tautological.
+Another interesting question is whether classes of various naturally defined geometric loci in $\calM_g$ are tautological, and whether the classes of their closures in $\oMg$ are tautological.
 For tautological classes on $\oMg$ that vanish in $\calM_g$ one can also ask to find explicit geometric representatives --- in particular this question is of interest for the class $\lambda_g$, which is a pullback from the moduli space of ppav.